Welcome to the Office of the Commissioner of Railroads! I'm glad you stopped by.

 Our mission here is simple; keep the trains moving, keep people moving, and make sure they aren't moving into each other.

-Contrary to what some may think, rail traffic in Wisconsin is booming.
+Rail traffic in Wisconsin is growing exponentially!
 Trains are running throughout the state at higher speeds, more frequently, and sometimes on lines that have either been closed or have not seen trains in years.

 Safety is our number one goal!
 On a daily basis, we work with railroad companies, local units of government, shippers, law enforcement, and citizens to achieve this goal.